xLSTM-Mixer: Multivariate Time Series Forecasting by Mixing via Scalar Memories: Experiments

 \subsection{Long-Term Time Series Forecasting}

 We present the performance of \ours{} compared to prior models in \autoref{tab:long_term_part}.
+The full results and standard deviations are provided in \autoref{app:full_long-term}.
 As shown, \ours{} consistently delivers highly accurate forecasts across a wide range of datasets.
-It achieves the best results in 18 out of 28 cases for MSE and 22 out of 28 cases for MAE, demonstrating its superior performance in long-term forecasting.
-In particular, \ours{} exhibits exceptional forecasting accuracy, as evidenced particularly by its strong MAE performance across all datasets.
-Notably, on Weather, \ours{} reduces the MAE by 2\% compared to xLSTMTime and 4.6\% compared to TimeMixer.
-Similarly, for ETTm1, \ours{} outperforms TimeMixer by 2.4\% in MAE and shows a strong competitive edge over xLSTMTime.
-Although \ours{} performs slightly less well on the Traffic and ETTh2 datasets, where it encounters challenges with handling outliers, it remains highly competitive and outperforms the majority of baseline models.
-This suggests that despite these few cases, \ours{} can consistently deliver state-of-the-art performance in long-term forecasting.
-A qualitative inspection of several baseline models, including the initial forecast extracted before the sLSTM refinement, is shown in \autoref{fig:forecast}.
-In this comparison, the lookback window and forecasting horizon are both fixed at 96.
+It achieves the best results in 11 out of 28 cases for MSE and 16 out of 28 cases for MAE, demonstrating its superior performance in long-term forecasting. \ours{} defines a new state-of-the-art on six out of seven datasets.
+This shows that \ours{} consistently delivers excellent performance in long-term forecasting.
+A qualitative comparison with several baselines, including the initial forecast extracted before the sLSTM refinement, is shown in \autoref{fig:forecast}.
+Here, both the lookback window and the forecasting horizon are fixed at 96.

+\densePar{Significance Testing.} In addition to the common practice of evaluating by counting wins across models and datasets, we perform statistical testing following the well-known practice of \citet{demsarStatisticalComparisonsClassifiers2006}.
+First, a Friedman test ensures the model's performances follow different distributions ($p < 10^{-10}$).
+We can then perform a Conover post-hoc test while adjusting for the family-wise error rate using Holm's method.
+We must restrict this comparison to one metric~(MSE) and horizon~(96 steps), to avoid the strongly correlated results for different horizons to artificially inflate significance levels.
+At a significance threshold of $p = 0.05$, we find that \ours{} is statistically significantly better than all other methods, except for xLSTMTime.
+Yet, the difference in average rank is still impressive, with 1.5 for xLSTM-Mixer and 4.0 for xLSTMTime.
+Furthermore, xLSTMTime is statistically inseparable from many other models, namely TimeMixer, TSMixer, ModernTCN, Chimera, PatchTST, and TiDE.
+See \autoref{fig:long_term_cd_mse_horizon_96} in \autoref{app:full_long-term} for a visual critical difference~(CD) diagram.